How can I receive absolute instead of relative time data?

 How can I clear the mail queue?

-It might happen that there are several mails in the local queue on the appliance, which have been created due to a misconfiguration.
+It might happen that there are several mails in the local queue on the appliance - mails which have been created due to a misconfiguration.
 In this case it might be useful to be able to clear the queue.

-The mail queue can be deleted on the page _Manage email_ of the Web Configuration.
+The mail queue can be deleted via the page _Manage email_ in the Web Configuration.
 On this page you can delete the emails one by one if you like.

 Can the Check_MK virt1 be used with Citrix Xen?

 Yes.
 You can directly import the OVA file we provide into your Citrix Xen Host.